okyeron/hachi-ni/README.md

 On __hachi-ni__, you have both a BOOTSEL and a RESET button.
 These are under the holes on the right side of the top panel.
 The hole closest to the USB is RESET.
 The hole farther away is BOOTSEL.
 To access the buttons, insert the bespoke bamboo switch actuators (toothpicks) included with your kit.

 To enter the UF2 bootloader mode, hold BOOTSEL then press and release RESET and then release BOOTSEL.
 Alternately you can hold BOOTSEL and then toggle the power switch from off to on then release BOOTSEL.
+This should drop into UF2 bootloader mode.

-After the UF2 is dragged onto the USB disk drive, the device should automatically restart.
+A RPI-RP2 drive will show up on the computer - drag and drop the firmware UF2 file onto the RPI-RP2 drive.
+After the UF2 is dragged onto the USB disk drive, the device should automatically restart with the new firmware.

 ---
 ## How to compile the firmware yourself